kik4444/quickreader-qt/README.md

 # Features

-This program encourages the silencing of the user's subvocalization by quickly going through the inputted text quickly.
-The text is displayed below the input field in big letters and the words are swapped multiple times per second.
-This will encourage the user to quietly accept the words without reading them pronouncing them silently in their head, resulting in faster comprehension.
+This program encourages the silencing of the user's subvocalization by quickly going through the inputted text.
+The text is displayed below the input field and the words are changed multiple times per second.
+This will encourage the user to quietly accept the words without pronouncing them silently in their head, resulting in faster comprehension.

 - Changeable words per minute speed and chunk size
 - Dynamically calculated duration of the time to read all the text inputted